Skip to main content

 Regulus Conjunct Mercury

 Regulus conjunct Mercury confers a commanding intellect and the ability to speak with authority.
 The mind gravitates toward leadership positions and strategic thinking.
-Communication carries weight, and the native is often sought out for counsel on matters of importance.
+Communication carries weight, and you are often sought out for counsel on matters of importance.

 Regulus Conjunct Venus